 The stairway to heaven hike is one of the most amazing hikes in the world and it is one of the secret places to travel too.
 It is also quite a forbidden fruit with the $1,000 fine if the patrol guards catch you.
 However, do you know that you can legally hike the Stairway to Heaven?

 Ps: now updated with the hiking trail to get down.
-(A different way)
+(A different and legal way)

 Tips For Hiking Stairway To Heaven (Haiku Stairs)

 Firstly, this is in Oahu, one of the islands in Hawaii.
 Please go to the right island.

 - Personal limits: Be aware of your personal limits.
 The hike is can be dangerous and frightening, especially if it is your first hike.
 Hike with someone.

 - Weather: Know the weather conditions!
 NEVER hike when it is a thunderstorm or rain.
 Check the local weather and conditions.
 Best when it with blue skies with light wind.

 - Research: Cross check real-time information, do your research.
 A day before the hike and on the hike day itself, check Instagram posts and Instagram stories for the latest information about people in the area (search via the location tag).

 - Attire: Base on the weather, you will know if it is too cold for you or not.
 Nonetheless, bring a light windbreaker, just in case the weather changes and you need to keep warm.